QuantConnect/lean-cli/README.md

 ### VS Code + Python
 1. Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension.
-2. Run the `lean backtest` command with the `--debug mono` option.
+2. Run the `lean backtest` command with the `--debug ptvsd` option.
 3. Wait until the CLI tells you to attach to the debugger.
 4. In VS Code, open the Run tab and run the configuration called "Debug Python with Lean CLI" (this configuration is created when you run `lean init`).

-### VS Code + C#
-TBD: Not working yet

-1. Install version 15.8 of the [Mono Debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) extension.
-You can do this by first installing the latest version and then clicking on the arrow button next to the Uninstall button, which will open a context menu containing the "Install Another Version" option.
-2. Run the `lean backtest` command with the `--debug ptvsd` option.
-3. Wait until the CLI tells you to attach to the debugger.
-4. In VS Code, open the Run tab and run the configuration called "Debug C# with Lean CLI" (this configuration is created when you run `lean init`).

 ### PyCharm + Python
 *Note: This combination requires PyCharm Professional.*